Robust, scientific evidence shows that titanium dioxide is safe. Here’s what you need to know.

 Titanium dioxide is a bright white pigment used across many different industries due to its unique and useful qualities.
 It is mostly used in everyday products such as paints, plastics, paper and inks.
-In some cases a nano form is used as an ingredient in products such as cosmetics and sunblock.

 - Decades of industry and independent research has found no evidence of potential cancer risk to humans from titanium dioxide.

 - Studies that have linked titanium dioxide to cancer risk are based on an excessive lung overload effect observed in rats, involving exposure to very high quantities of titanium dioxide by inhalation.
 The extreme doses used in scientific studies with rats do not reflect normal conditions of use or exposure, and there is no evidence of potential cancer risk to workers who may be exposed to TiO2 on a daily basis.

 Titanium dioxide is a well-established and omnipresent natural substance.
 Titanium dioxide – also known by its chemical name TiO2 – has been assessed for safety by a large number of regulatory authorities and has consistently been found to be safe for a broad variety of all applications.

 There have been recent discussions about whether it may be harmful to humans or even cause cancer.
 Here are the main questions and the key facts.

 Titanium dioxide has been classified as a category 2 carcinogen by inhalation by the EU.
 What does this mean?

 In 2020, the EU classified titanium dioxide in its powder form as a suspected carcinogen by inhalation under the EU’s Classification and Labelling (CLP) Regulation.